obspy/obspy/obspy/io/zmap/README.txt

 --------
 ZMAP file support for ObsPy

-The obspy.zmap module provides read and write support for the files used in the Matlab® earthquake statistics package ZMAP (see Wiemer 2001).
+The obspy.io.zmap module provides read and write support for the files used in the Matlab® earthquake statistics package ZMAP (see Wiemer 2001).

 ObsPy is an open-source project dedicated to provide a Python framework for